-TAXIDERMISTS; DEALERS IN SKINS AND FURS
+TITLE 32, CHAPTER 65: TAXIDERMISTS; DEALERS IN SKINS AND FURS

+Title 32, Sec.
+4351.
 Licenses for taxidermists.
 The commissioner may, upon application, license as a taxidermist anyone who is skilled in that art and of good reputation; residents of this state shall pay an annual fee of \$7; except that unnaturalized, foreign-born residents shall pay an annual fee of \$32.
-In 1980, the fees are \$9 and \$35, respectively.
 (A complete copy of this section is available upon request.)

+Title 32, Sec.
+4352.
 [A complete copy of this section is available upon request.]
 Licenses for dealers in deer skins and heads.
-It shall be unlawful for any person at any time to buy, sell, barter, take in trade or take in exchange for any services rendered any deer skin or deer head without first obtaining from the commissioner a license for such activity.
+It shall be unlawful for any person at any time to buy, sell, barter, take in trade or take in exchange for any services rendered any deer skin or deer head without first obtaining from the commissioner a deer skin license.

-The annual fee for such license shall be \$32 for residents and \$63 for nonresidents.
+The annual fee for such license shall be \$32.

-Any person assisting another in such buying, etc., must also have a license.
-Notwithstanding this section, a person who lawfully registers any deer, moose, or bear, or lawfully possesses any furbearing animal, may sell the head or hide thereof.
+Any person assisting another in such buying, etc., must also have a deer skin license.

+Notwithstanding this section, a person who lawfully registers a deer may sell the skin and head thereof.

+Title 32, Sec.
+4353.
 [A complete copy of this section is available upon request.]
 Licenses for dealers in furs.
 The commissioner may annually issue licenses to engage in the business of buying the skins of any fur-bearing animals.

-SUMMARY OF CHAPTER 80, TITLE 17: LITTER CONTROL (Refer to statute for legal wording)
+SUMMARY OF CHAPTER 80, TITLE 17: LITTER CONTROL

+(Refer to statute for legal wording)

-No one shall dispose of litter by any method on any public or private property or in the waters or on the ice of this state-except in areas or receptacles designated for such disposal.
+No one shall dispose of litter by any method on any public or private property or in the waters or on the ice of this state - except in areas or receptacles designated for such disposal.
 The fine for a first offense conviction is not less than \$25 nor more than \$200; the fine for subsequent offenses is not less than \$100 nor more than \$500.
 In addition, the guilty person may be directed by the court to pick and remove from the property any or all litter deposited thereon prior to the date of execution of sentence.